-An Honest Review of the New York Pass
+An Honest Review of the New York Pass.
+Is it really worth it?

 It was my first time travelling to New York last April and I wanted to make sure I made the most of my 7 day trip.
 I see many people asking about the New York Pass and whether it’s worth it.